wincent/loupe/README.md

 ```
 #### `g:LoupeVeryMagicReplace` (boolean, default: 0)<a name="loupe-gloupeverymagicreplace-boolean-default-0" href="#user-content-loupe-gloupeverymagicreplace-boolean-default-0"></a>

 Controls whether &quot;very magic&quot; pattern syntax (<strong>`/\v`</strong>) is deleted when entering an empty search while replacing.
-This replaces the lase search.
+This replaces the last search.
 To enable, set to 1:

 ```
 let g:LoupeVeryMagicReplace=1